MySmile/mysmile/README.rst

 1. Unpack archive with MySmile to the project directory

-2. Install dependences: $ pip3 install -r config/requirements/local.txt
+2. Install dependencies: $ pip3 install -r config/requirements/local.txt

 3. In the project directory run a command in the terminal: